RolandDreger/indesign-add-bookmarks/README.md

 Click “Refresh” if you've switched documents while the dialog box is open or if you've created a new style.

+## Delete Unused Text Anchors

+The script uses text anchors when creating bookmarks to allow jumping to the desired location in the text.
+If the bookmarks are deleted manually (instead of using the “Undo”), these destinations remain in the document.
+They can be used to create bookmarks manually or removed entirely:

+1. Go to: Window → Interactive → Hyperlinks
+2. Select the panel menu icon → Delete Unused Destinations

 # Support

 You can support the script development via **PayPal** [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=roland%2edreger%40a1%2enet&lc=AT&item_name=Roland%20Dreger%20%2f%20Donation%20for%20script%20development%20add-bookmarks&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)  or **GitHub Sponsors** (button in the right sidebar).